sashkoristov/DAppMaster-2020W/project/project.md

 ### Hints

+* You can at any point make `.sam` and `.bam` files much smaller by filtering out unaligned reads: `samtools view -b -F 4 file.bam/.sam > slimfile.bam/.sam`.
+It is idempotent.
-This FC is all about file management at scale.
+* This FC is all about file management at scale.
 Assume that every step (`bwa index`, `bwa aln` and so on) produces new files that the next step needs.
 Furthermore, the parallelFor produces files with the same name.